Overview

 Born in 1973, Belarusian artist Maxim Wakultschik began his artistic journey at the Art Academy of Düsseldorf, where he has since garnered an impressive international following.
 Wakultschik's art is characterized by mathematically precise and accurate constructions, creating formal order from a chaos of independent elements.
 In his intricate, multilayered objects, he delves into the interplay between light and shadow, surface structure, and color vibration, focusing on the effects of ambient light reflection to generate oscillating variations of reality that provoke an active approach.

 Maxim Wakultschik's works constantly change with the slightest movement; even a small shift in perspective can lead to stunning new impressions, transforming his works into kinetic objects.
 The boundaries between reality and illusion blur and become flexible constructs, continually challenging viewers to push the limits of their perception and find inspiration in the smallest details.
-His unique approach to creating art positions him as a significant and relevant figure in the world of contemporary as his ability to merge mathematical precision with artistic expression offers a fresh perspective that breaks away from conventional boundaries.
+His unique approach to creating art positions him as a significant and relevant figure in the world of contemporary art as his ability to merge mathematical precision with artistic expression offers a fresh perspective that breaks away from conventional boundaries.

 Works